Set up

 A hexagon with dplyr written in it and three colourful plyers on a space background

-Luckily, the dplyr package provides a number of very useful functions for manipulating dataframes in a way that will reduce the above repetition, reduce the probability of making errors, and probably even save you some typing.
+Luckily, the dplyr package provides a number of very useful functions for manipulating dataframes in a way that will reduce the above repetition, reduce the probability of making errors, and save you some typing.
 As an added bonus, you might even find the dplyr grammar easier to understand.

 Here we’re going to cover 5 of the most commonly used functions as well as using pipes (%>%) to combine them.